JosefinaCurti/stocks_return_update/README.md

 # Stocks Cumulative Change Plot
-Builds a cumulative change interactive plot of 50 energy stocks in the last 2 years.
+Builds a cumulative change interactive plot of 58 energy stocks across the last 2 years.

 ### Execution
 The Python code within "energy_stocks_market_price.ipynb" scrapes the stocks market price from two years ago to date, plots them, and saves the interactive plot to an html file.